Julian6bG/sia-firewall-proxy-guide/README.md

 ## Reasons
 ### 🕵️ Hidden IP
-When hosting on Sia, your IP will be public.
+When hosting on Sia, your IP will be on a public list.
-And if this is your private IP, you might get DDoSed at home.
+And if this is your private internet connection, you might get DDoSed at home.
-This might result in the loss of your private internet, and believe me, it sucks to have no internet for multiple days.
+This might result in the loss of your internet at home, and believe me, it sucks to have no internet for multiple days.

 ### 🔥 Configurable Firewall